 Online businesses are taking over the digital world by storm.
 Several platforms make this transition even easier.
 And one of the most widely used platforms for online stores and businesses is Shopify.

 If you’re a business owner, you might already know that.
-However, you might not know that more than 7000 businesses are using Shopify Plus to run their business.
+However, you might not know that there are more than 7000 businesses using Shopify Plus to run their business.
 So what does that mean for your brand?

 In simple words, it means that you need to optimize your Shopify website to increase your sales and perform even better than it is performing at the moment.
 After all, Shopify is the only platform with a promising conversion rate of 1.6%.
 In this way, Shopify has been able to stand successfully against all of its competitors and keep itself updated with all the latest practices to help the companies improve their business and attract more customers.

 However, with an increase in the use of something, it goes through frequent updates to match the fast-paced environment.
 And this is precisely what is happening with Shopify.
 It is now looking at the SEO practices that it could follow and benefit its users.
 And today, we will discuss how to optimize your Shopify website best.

 So, without any further delay, let’s look at the checklist for Shopify SEO.

 When talking about SEO, you must be clear about the different elements that make up a strong SEO presence.
 These include technology, relevance, authority, and trust.

 While relevance talks about the created content catering to your customers’ needs and should satisfy their needs, authority and trust speak about the authenticity and surety that all the personal information they share with you will be safe at all costs.

 The most important one is a technology consisting of different small yet vital practices that are necessary to satisfy the requirements of the search engines.
 So they can understand the content and increase its ranking on the search results page.